 Most of the time, our thinking process happens linearly.
 In other words, it means that we use the logic of “cause and consequence” to think.

-Like a story, for example, “the glass fell on the floor, and because of that, the glass broke… because the glass broke, she got mad at him.
+Like a story, for example, “the glass fell on the floor, and because of this, the glass broke… because the glass broke, she got mad at him.
 Because she got mad at him, she canceled the dinner..”.
 It keeps going like this.
 Because of this, then that, because of that, then this… cause and consequence.

 Well, it tells us about the greatest enemy of creativity, innovation, and harmony: assumptions.

-Why assuming is an enemy of innovation
+Why assuming is an enemy of innovation?

 We can picture a linear thought like many boxes in a line connected side by side.